 There are 3 parts to this form (4, if you count the personal information field above Part I).
 Let’s start with that field first.

 This section is fairly straightforward.
-Most blocks are self-explanatory, and are marked as such.
+Most blocks are self-explanatory.

 But if there are blocks with additional instructions, they are outlined for your benefit.

 Tax year decedent was due a refund